 Mary Anne Grady Flores and Judy Bello Interview on Talk Nation Radio

 Mary Anne Grady Flores was sentenced to 1 year in prison and $1000 fine plus $208 fee.

 The judge actually stated that he thinks she has lots of money because she paid her bail.
 Must be he hasn't heard of a bail fund.
 He lashed out at a pre-sentence study by the Parole Office that recommended Mary Anne be given a Conditional Discharge.
-Videos of Mary Anne's Sentencing Statement and Judge Gideon's Sentence by Cris McConkey Productions are on the Upstate Drone Action Blog.
+View videos by Cris McConkey Productions of Mary Anne's Sentencing Hearing and the preceding Press Conference.